Celebrate maple syrup season in Ontario 2026

 Location: throughout Lake Country

-For two weekends in March, you’re invited to witness how maple syrup was made a long time ago at one of Ontario’s most unique family-friendly nature preserves.
+For a weekend in March, you’re invited to witness how maple syrup was made a long time ago at one of Ontario’s most unique family-friendly nature preserves.

 Location: 16160 Highway 12 East, Midland